kevinohara80/nforce/README.md

 `login`,
 `consent` or both in the form of an array.
 * `loginHint`: (String:Optional) Provide a valid username value with this parameter to pre-populate the login page with the username.
+* `urlOpts`: (Object:Optional) Specify any other url arguments to include in the request.

 ### authenticate(opts, [callback])